How much time are intelligent people wasting at meetings?

 In a three-year study conducted by the International Center for Studies in Creativity (ICSC), researchers found that when ideation meetings are managed by facilitators with considerable expertise in the creative problem solving process, the diversity of ideas was 125% higher compared to the meetings that followed no particular structure.
 In addition, the facilitators with no expertise or training in creative problem solving process were viewed by their peers as being much less effective than those with training.
 And the latter meetings were less productive with less original results.
 Participants’ ability to generate and select creative solutions to a complex problem was clearly higher in meetings facilitated by experts in the science of creativity.

-The more people you invite to a meeting, the more potential for productivity, but only when you are deliberate about who is invited, you have established clear meeting objectives, and you have planned for how each individual participants will contribute to reaching the meeting’s objectives.
+The more people you invite to a meeting, the more potential for productivity, but only when you are deliberate about who is invited, you have established clear meeting objectives, and you have planned for how each individual will contribute to reaching the meeting’s objectives.

 Discover how NeOlé can help you achieve results-oriented meetings that matter to everyone.